olanderb/Quick-DirtyDataExploration/chapter1.md

 key: '2905399838'
 ```

 Now we can explore options for colors.
 As we explored last time we can assign colors to a variable.
-Also we can assign colors.
-We can also set the outline color and not the
+Also we can assign specific colors.
+We can also set the outline color and not the fill or vice versa or both.

 `@instructions`

-1. Using the sample code from last exercise, set the color to the variable Langue
+1. Using the sample code from last exercise, set the fill color to the variable Langue
-2.
+2. Using the sample code above, set the fill color to the color "Red"  - remember in qplot you have to you the I() arguement.
 3.